 Van Tilburg urges caution in interpreting the study’s results.
 “The near exclusive use of one quarry to produce these twenty-one tools supports a view of craft specialization based on information exchange, but we can’t know at this stage if the interaction was collaborative.
 It may also have been coercive in some way.
 Human behavior is complex.
 This study encourages further mapping and stone sourcing, and our excavations continue to shed new light on moai carving.”

 In addition to potentially paving the way for a more nuanced view of the Rapa Nui people, Dussubieux notes that the study is important because of its wider-reaching insights into how societies work.
 “What happens in this world is a cycle, what happened in the past will happen again,” says Dussubieux.
 “Most people don’t live on a small island, but what we learn about people’s interactions in the past is very important for us now because what shapes our world is how we interact.”

-Publication: Simpson Jr., D., Van Tilburg, J. A. and Dussubieux, L. (2018) “Geochemical and radiometric analyses of archaeological remains from Easter Island’s moai (statue) quarry reveal prehistoric timing, provenance, and use of fine–grain basaltic resources,” Journal of Pacific Archaeology, 9(2), pp. 12-34.
+Reference: “Geochemical and radiometric analyses of archaeological remains from Easter Island’s moai (statue) quarry reveal prehistoric timing, provenance, and use of fine–grain basaltic resources” Dale Fredrick Simpson Jr., Jo Anne Van Tilburg and Laure Dussubieux, 12 August 2018, Journal of Pacific Archaeology, 9(2), pp. 12-34.